Sense and Sensibility: Characterisation

-The Dashwood sisters stand apart as being virtually the only characters capable of intelligent thought and any sort of deep thinking.
-Brownstein wrote that the differences between the Dashwood sisters have been exaggerated, and in fact the sisters are more alike than they are different, with Elinor having an "excellent heart" and being capable of the same romantic passions as Marianne feels, while Marianne has much sense as well.
-Elinor is more reserved, more polite, and less impulsive than Marianne who loves poetry, taking walks across picturesque landscapes and believes in intense romantic relationships, but it is this very closeness between the sisters that allows these differences to emerge during their exchanges.
+In Rachel Brownstein's opinion, the differences between the Dashwood sisters have been exaggerated, and in fact the sisters are more alike than they are different, with Elinor having an "excellent heart" and being capable of the same romantic passions as Marianne feels, while Marianne has much sense as well.
+Elinor is more reserved, more polite, and less impulsive than Marianne, who loves poetry, taking walks across picturesque landscapes and believes in intense romantic relationships, but it is this very closeness between the sisters that allows these differences to emerge during their exchanges.

-Many critics explore Sense and Sensibility in relation to authors and genres popular during Austen's time.
-One of the most popular forms of fiction in Austen's time was epistolary fiction.
-This is a style of writing in which all of the action, dialogue, and character interactions are reflected through letters sent from one or more of the characters.
-In her book Romantic Correspondence: Women, Politics, and the Fiction of Letters, Mary Favret explores Austen's fraught relationship with epistolary fiction, claiming that Austen "wrestled with epistolary form" in previous writings and, with the publication of Sense and Sensibility, "announced her victory over the constraints of the letter."
+Mary Favret explores the contrast through examining popular forms of fiction of the time.
+In epistolary fiction, action, dialogue, and character interactions are all reflected through letters sent from one or more of the characters.
+In exploring Austen's fraught relationship with such fiction, Favret surveys how Austen "wrestled with epistolary form" in previous writings and, with the publication of Sense and Sensibility, "announced her victory over the constraints of the letter".
 Favret contends that Austen's version of the letter separates her from her "admired predecessor, Samuel Richardson" in that Austen's letters are "a misleading guide to the human heart which, in the best instances, is always changing and adapting."
 According to Favret, the character of Elinor Dashwood is an "anti-epistolary heroine" whose "inner world" of thoughts and feelings does not find "direct expression in the novel, although her point of view controls the story."
 Sense and Sensibility establishes what Favret calls a "new privacy" in the novel, which was constrained by previous notions of the romance of letters.
 This new privacy is a "less constraining mode of narration" in which Austen's narrator provides commentary on the action, rather than the characters themselves through the letters.
 Favret claims that in Sense and Sensibility, Austen wants to "recontextualize" the letter and bring it into a "new realism."
-Austen does so by imbuing the letter with dangerous power when Marianne writes to Willoughby; both their love and the letter "prove false."
-Additionally, Favret claims that Austen uses both of the sisters' letter writing to emphasize the contrasts in their personalities.
-When both of the sisters write letters upon arriving in London, Elinor's letter is the "dutiful letter of the 'sensible sister'" and Marianne writes a "vaguely illicit letter" reflecting her characterization as the "sensitive" sister.
+Austen does so by imbuing the letter with dangerous power when Marianne writes to Willoughby; both their love and the letter "prove false".
+Additionally, Favret claims that Austen uses the correspondence of both of the sisters to emphasise the contrasts in their personalities.
+When both write letters upon arriving in London, Elinor's letter is the "dutiful letter of the 'sensible sister'" and Marianne writes a "vaguely illicit letter" reflecting her characterisation as the "sensitive" sister".
 What is perhaps most striking about Favret's analysis is that she notes that the lovers who write to one another never unite with each other.